Dynatrace/easytrade/README.md

 ## Problem patterns

-Currently there are only 2 problem patterns supported in easyTrade:
+Currently there are 4 problem patterns supported in easyTrade:

-1. DbNotRespondingPlugin - after turning it on no new trades can be created as the database will throw an error.
+1. DbNotResponding - after turning it on no new trades can be created as the database will throw an error.
 This problem pattern is kind of proof on concept that problem patterns work.
 Running it for around 20 minutes should generate a problem in dynatrace.

-2. ErgoAggregatorSlowdownPlugin - after turning it on 2 of the aggregators will start receiving slower responses which will make them stop sending requests after some time.
+2. ErgoAggregatorSlowdown - after turning it on 2 of the aggregators will start receiving slower responses which will make them stop sending requests after some time.
 A potential run could take:

    - 15 min - then we will notice a small slowdown (for 150 seconds) followed by 40% lower traffic for 15 minutes on some requests
    - 20 min - then we will notice a small slowdown (for 150 seconds) followed by 40% lower traffic for 30 minutes on some requests

+3. FactoryCrisis - when enabled, the factory won't produce new cards, which will cause the Third party service not to process credit card orders.
+This will block the Credit Card Order service.

+4. HighCpuUsage - this problem pattern causes a slowdown of broker-service response time and highly increases CPU usage during that time.
+If the app is deployed on K8s, a CPU resource limit is also applied by the problem operator.
+This should generate CPU throttling on the pod.

 To turn a plugin on/off send a request similar to the following: